chriskovski/Library/README.md

 This was an exercise following the "The Odin Project"-Path in becoming a web developer.
 Check this exercise out: https://www.theodinproject.com/lessons/node-path-javascript-library

 In this exercise, I've practiced my skills using Objects & DOM Manipulation in JavaScript.
 It was also a good exercise using nested Flexbox and Grid.
 With those tools, I created a mostly responsive App.
-The more books you add, the more columns will be created, limited to 3 columns (after that, it will wrap onto the next row.
+The more books you add, the more columns will be created, limited to 3 columns (after that, it will wrap onto the next row).

 I learned a lot about OOP and gained confidence in using JavaScript combined with HTML & CSS.
 I've had some troubles in the DOM-Manipulation, but as soon as I had this figured out, this exercise was pretty straight forward to me.